AdrianaPineda/FrameworkGOMobileSample/README.md

 ## Create universal framework
 1. Run target 'Universal Framework'.
 This script will generate a framework with architectures x86_64 armv7 arm64
 2. When the task finishes, the folder where the framework was generated will be shown in Finder
+3. Go to https://github.com/AdrianaPineda/iOSGOMobileSampleApp to setup your sample app

 ## Known issues
 * Bitcode is not supported.
 The framework has bitcode disabled.
 (Build Settings > Enable Bitcode > No)